 2. Try a Sulfur Mask

 If Nizoral is not working to clear up your fungal acne, you might find relief with a sulfur mask.
-Used two to three times per week, sulfur ointment works to treat fungal acne by penetrating the pores and drying out blemishes.
+Used two to three times per week, sulfur ointment works to treat fungal acne by penetrating the pores and killing the fungus.
 The natural anti-bacterial and anti-inflammatory properties of sulfur are also an exceptional preventative measure.

 3. Seek Professional Help